-15.1 EU / UK Procurement Directives
+15.1 UK Procurement Directives

-In addition to its own Standing Orders and Standing Financial Instructions, the Trusts have a Statutory duty to comply with European Union (EU) and United Kingdom (UK) directives on Public Procurement and it must therefore advertise contracts in the Official Journal of the European Union (OJEU) for goods and services where the total contract value (not just the annual value) meets or exceeds the threshold values as determined by the European Union.

-The Official Journal of the European Union (OJEU) is the publication in which all contracts from the public sector which are valued above a certain financial threshold according to EU legislation must be published.
+In addition to its own Standing Orders and Standing Financial Instructions, the Trusts have a Statutory duty to comply with United Kingdom (UK) directives on Public Procurement and it must therefore advertise contracts in FTS for goods and services where the total contract value (not just the annual value) meets or exceeds the threshold values as determined by the UK legislation.
+The FTS is the publication in which all contracts from the public sector which are valued above a certain financial threshold according to UK legislation must be published.